LeeYang2019/Developer-Connector/README.md

 The following are experiences I learned from the project:

-		Developed and ran multi-class JavaScript programs.
+		Gained experience coding in React and Nodejs
 		Used command-line arguments.
 		Gained experience using React/Redux libraries
-		Worked with a no-relationship db such as MongoDB Deployed web application to Heroku
+		Worked with a no-relational db in MongoDB
+		Deployed web application to Heroku

 <Strong>Description</Strong>